rach-db/secleaf-q2-ctf-2026/forensics/needle_in_context.md

 archive_150.log
 ```

-These differed from the normal naming pattern and appeared semantically meaningful.

-This suggested that the important clues were likely distributed across these files.
+These names felt much more intentional compared to the hundreds of repetitive log files.

+That became the turning point of the challenge.

+Instead of searching everywhere randomly, I focused only on the suspicious files.

 ---

-# Discovering Hexadecimal Fragments
+# Discovering Encoded Fragments

-Inside the suspicious log files, I found entries such as:
+Inside those files, I found entries like:

 ```txt
 636f6e74